landscaping tools for homeowners

 The rakes are versatile tools that are designed for a wide variety of tasks, such as:

-The shrub rake is a tiny-sized rake needed especially for flower beds, shrubs, etc. They are also useful for small areas, collecting debris, and leveling soil.
+The shrub rake is a tiny-sized rake needed especially for flower beds, shrubs, etc. They are also helpful for small areas, collecting debris, and leveling soil.

-As per the name, it is designed for clipping grass, collecting leaves, etc. The flexible tines attached to the fan-shaped head are good for maintaining the garden floor, especially during the fall, the leaf-shedding season.
+As the name suggests, it is designed for clipping grass, collecting leaves, etc. The flexible tines attached to the fan-shaped head are good for maintaining the garden floor, especially during the fall, the leaf-shedding season.

 This popular garden rake has robust tines and a sturdy head for leveling the soil and breaking dirt clumps.
-You can also use them for the ablution of debris or pebbles.
+It can also be used to remove debris or pebbles.

 🍁 Fertilizer Spreaders